Martin High School (Arlington, Texas): Feeder patterns

-24.9% of the students were eligible for free or reduced lunch.

 Extracurricular activities

 Academic extracurriculars

-Martin competes in Academic Decathlon and fills out teams in nearly all of the UIL academic activities.
+Martin competes in Academic Decathlon and has teams in most of the UIL academic activities.

-The Martin High School Robotics team has qualified for every UIL Robotics State Championship since Robotics was first added in 2016, finishing 2nd in 2017 and 2018, 3rd in 2019, and winning the state title in 2020.
+The Martin High School Robotics team has qualified for every UIL Robotics State Championship since robotics was added in 2016, finishing second in 2017 and 2018, third in 2019, and winning the state title in 2020.

-The Martin High School Science Team won the UIL 6A State Championship in 2021.
+The science team won the UIL 6A State Championship in 2021.

 Fine arts

-The Department of Fine Arts at Martin High School includes Band, Choir, Orchestra, Theatre, Speech, and Visual Arts departments.
+Fine arts at the school include band, choir, orchestra, theatre, speech, and visual arts departments.

-In 2009, the Martin Fine Arts department was the 1st-place winner in the "Grammy in the Schools" nationwide competition, giving them a $10,000 grant to the Music Department, and naming the Martin High School Fine Arts department the #1 fine arts high school in the contest.
+In 2009, the Martin Fine Arts department was the first place winner in the "Grammy in the Schools" nationwide competition, giving a $10,000 grant to the music department and naming the Martin High School as the #1 fine arts high school in the contest.

-Martin’s Chorale choir performed at Carnegie Hall in New York City on March 14, 2006 for the Carnegie Hall National High School Choral Festival.
+Martin's chorale choir performed at Carnegie Hall in New York City on March 14, 2006, for the Carnegie Hall National High School Choral Festival.
 The performance included the world premieres of Introit and Epilogue by Mack Wilberg.
-Martin’s Chorale, Wind Symphony, and Symphony Orchestra performed at Carnegie Hall in New York City on March 21, 2016 with Distinguished Concerts International New York.
+Martin's chorale, wind symphony and symphony orchestra performed at Carnegie Hall in New York City on March 21, 2016, with Distinguished Concerts International New York.